edulis8/DAG-workflow-runner/README.md

 ## Walkthrough

+# Summary
+A React UI for running the workflow runner on a DAG, along with some instructional links and example DAGs with different types of edges.
+Includes a graph with a cycle (not technically a DAG!) for instructional purposes.

 # App.tsx

 A component including a textarea form for user input, and a section that provides information about the task runner and how it traverses a graph.